learn-co-students/nyc04-seng-ft-071320/20-rest-and-read-in-rails/README.md

 ![ERD](the-code-bending-dict-ERD.png)

 We will add to this app every lecture, step by step, and we will come back to it again in Mod3.

 ---

+## Learning Goals
+* Create a new Rails application
+* Generate a model
+* Create routes
+* Generate a controller
+* Create actions/methods for a RESTful controller
+* Create views

+---